 If a professional completes the risk assessment tool and concludes that the young person is at low risk of CSE, it is possible that they have other significant unmet needs or risks, in which case a referral to the Access and Referral Hub for Early Help or a Child and Family Assessment should be made.

-More information about child sexual exploitation can be found on the dedicated page on the CBSCB Website: Child Sexual Exploitation
+Further information about child sexual exploitation can be found here.

 f.
 Children who go missing

 Children and young people who go missing in Central Bedfordshire are responded to in accordance with the Bedford Borough, Central Bedfordshire and Luton Borough Safeguarding Children Boards Safeguarding Children and Young People who Run Away and go missing from Home and Care protocol.

 Repeatedly going missing should not be viewed as a normal pattern of behaviour.
 For example, repeat episodes of a child going missing can indicate sexual exploitation.
 If a child has run away two or more times, consideration should be given to undertaking an Early Help Assessment or if the indications are that the child is a Child in Need, a referral to Children’s Social Care in conjunction with the threshold criteria.

 When a young person who’s where about are unknown are reports to the police, the police will category’s that young person as missing or absent using the Association of Chief Police Officers definitions.
 These are: Missing - “Anyone whose whereabouts cannot be established and where the circumstances are out of character or the context suggests the person may be subject of crime or at risk of harm to themselves or another” or Absent – “A person not at a place where they are expected or required to be and where there is no apparent risk”